Gustav Klimt: Vienna Secession years

-Klimt became one of the founding members and president of the Wiener Sezession (Vienna Secession) in 1897 and of the group's periodical, Ver Sacrum ("Sacred Spring").
+In 1897, Klimt became one of the founding members and president of the Vienna Secession and of the group's periodical, Ver Sacrum ("Sacred Spring").
 He remained with the Secession until 1908.
 The goals of the group were to provide exhibitions for unconventional young artists, to bring the works of the best foreign artists to Vienna, and to publish its own magazine to showcase the work of members.
 The group declared no manifesto and did not set out to encourage any particular style—Naturalists, Realists, and Symbolists all coexisted.
 The government supported their efforts and gave them a lease on public land to erect an exhibition hall.
 The group's symbol was Pallas Athena, the Greek goddess of just causes, wisdom, and the arts—of whom Klimt painted his radical version in 1898.

-In 1894, Klimt was commissioned to create three paintings to decorate the ceiling of the Great Hall of the University of Vienna.
-Not completed until the turn of the century, his three paintings, Philosophy, Medicine, and Jurisprudence were criticized for their radical themes and material, and were called "pornographic".
-Klimt had transformed traditional allegory and symbolism into a new language that was more overtly sexual and hence more disturbing to some.
-The public outcry came from all quarters—political, aesthetic and religious.
-As a result, the paintings (seen in gallery below) were not displayed on the ceiling of the Great Hall.
-This was to be the last public commission accepted by the artist.
-All three paintings were destroyed when retreating German forces burned Schloss Immendorf in May 1945.

 His Nuda Veritas (1899) defined his bid to further "shake up" the establishment.
-The starkly naked red-headed woman holds the mirror of truth, while above her is a quotation by Friedrich Schiller in stylized lettering: "If you cannot please everyone with your deeds and your art, please only a few.
+The starkly naked red-headed woman holds the mirror of truth, while above her is a quotation by Friedrich Schiller in stylised lettering: "If you cannot please everyone with your deeds and your art, please only a few.
 To please many is bad."
+In 1902, animated by resentment Klimt wanted to title the painting Gold Fish (in which a naked woman ostentatiously and maliciously shows her butt), "To my critics", but was dissuaded by friends.

-In 1902, Klimt finished the Beethoven Frieze for the Fourteenth Vienna Secessionist exhibition, which was intended to be a celebration of the composer and featured a monumental polychrome sculpture by Max Klinger.
+In 1902, Klimt finished the Beethoven Frieze for the Fourteenth Vienna Secessionist Exhibition, which was intended to be a celebration of the composer and featured a monumental polychrome sculpture by Max Klinger.
 Intended for the exhibition only, the frieze was painted directly on the walls with light materials.
 After the exhibition the painting was preserved, although it was not displayed again until restored in 1986.
 The face on the Beethoven portrait resembled the composer and Vienna Court Opera director Gustav Mahler.

+In 1905, dissensions within the Secession increased, and when the artistic consultant of the Galerie Mietkhe Carl Moll was attacked by colleagues of the Secession for his work, a strong controversy arose which created a real internal split, led by Klimt.
+The following year, Klimt formed the group called "Kunstschau" (Art Show) or "Klimt group", which also included Moll and Otto Wagner, among other important Austrian artists.